 - Delegate the sending domain to Optimizely.
 See instructions at Setting up your domain.

-- Add the name of the SMTP server smtpapi.campaign.episerver.net, the SMTP authentication and the Port 25 to your sending software.
+- Add the name of the SMTP server smtpapi.campaign.episerver.net, the SMTP authentication and the Port number to your sending software.
+The standard port is 25 but port 587 is available for AWS projects.
 To ensure that the authentication data is transmitted encrypted, TLS encryption must be enabled.
 Optimizely Campaign supports Transport Layer Security (TLS) version 1.2 and higher.
 The certificate Sectigo RSA Domain Validation Secure Server CA of the certification authority Sectigo must be known as a trusted certificate in your sending software.

 - If you are sending via several campaigns, include the email header code in the header of the message drafts.

 - Once this is completed, you can then begin sending out messages via the SMTP API.